50 Top-Rated Places for Sightseeing in Istanbul

 - See here, for more information about Polonezköy Nature Park.

-37. Watch the Sunset at Pierre Loti Hill
+37. Watch the Sunset on Pierre Loti Hill

 One of the most romantic things to do in Istanbul is watching the sunset over the beautiful skyline of Istanbul.
 Pierre Loti Hill is certainly the best spot to watch the last sunrays touching Istanbul’s rooftops.